bc-discord/bc-discord.github.io/pages/balisong/surface_treatments/surface_treatments.md

 ---

 # Surface Treatments

+If you want to find modders that can execute these finishes for your balisong parts, check the [Modder page]({% link pages/catalogs/modders.md %})

 ## Finishes
 ---
 A <ins>finish</ins> is a particular styling of the surface of a metal by removing miniscule amounts of material.